Issue 26 page cover

 Potted pleasures

 Thank you for the article on how to make newspaper seedling pots – a great little project!
 I can’t wait to use all those wasted newspapers in my garden this year.
-I…
+I just wish the video was a bit slower – every time I…

 Permaculture Plant: White ginger